 Two months ago I wrote that in mid-August I made a return visit to Romford, the Essex town I grew up in, to see how the market and adjacent streets had changed.
-When I started to write about it on here I didn't get further than reminisciences about my time there as a child and teenager and I have now finally found the time to return to the subject and write this update. though, this is probably longer than my first misive.
+When I started to write about it on here I didn't get further than reminisciences here about my time there as a child and teenager and I have now finally found the time to return to the subject and write this update.
+Though, er... this is probably longer than that first missive.
 Hold on to your hat, pour yourself a glass of something, sit tight, and read on...

 Pre my re-visit, almost